zigagiz/lovelettergame/README.md

 ![](LoveLetter.gif)
 <br><br>
 The result is a single page app that can host a game for 4 players.
-Front end handles the rendering and user input, while the back end handles all the logic, making sure every player has the same game state.
+Front-end handles the rendering and user input, while the back-end handles all the logic, making sure every player has the same game state.
 Socket.io is used for client-server communication.
-The design is written in pure CSS (no framework).
+The design is written in pure CSS.
 <br>
 <hr>